yz0812/some-stars/README.md

 *   [shuhongfan/NavicatCracker](https://github.com/shuhongfan/NavicatCracker) - navicat 激活 Navicat所有版本破解 A keygen for Navicat 16 Navicat16破解 Navicat Keygen Navicat 16 Keygen注册机(NavicatCracker)  Navicat 16 破解  Navicat Premium 16 破解 Navicat破解 绿色版 MySQL

-*   [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and usability.

 ## Jupyter Notebook

 *   [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything) - The repository provides code for running inference with the SegmentAnything Model (SAM), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.